-With the growing need to reduce costs, improve efficiency and streamline warehousing operations, more and more businesses are embracing warehouse automation.
+With the growing need to reduce costs, improve efficiency and streamline warehousing operations, more and more businesses are embracing automated warehouse systems.
 Warehouse automation refers to the set of technologies (ranging from robots to processes) that offer the promise of automating warehouse operations to drive much higher levels of productivity.
 Advancements in technology are paving the way for a number of trends in warehouse automation that support warehouse efficiency, improve accuracy and enhance safety.

 Forms of warehouse automation

 All forms of warehouse automation fall into two major groups: process automation and physical automation.

 Sometimes referred to as system automation, process automation is concerned with digitizing manual processes (like inventory data collection) and plugging in the resultant data into a warehouse management system (WMS), Enterprise Resource Planning (ERP) system or other such applications.

 In process automation, barcoding and wireless barcode scanners are used to capture and track data, which is then sent to a central ERP or database and stored for future retrieval.